 Ivermectin is commonly used in both dogs and cats for a variety of different diseases.
-It is used to treat various type of parasitic infections.
-Both internal and external parasites are frequently treated successfully with Ivermectin.
+It is used to treat various types of parasitic infections.
+Both internal and external parasites are frequently treated successfully with ivermectin.
 In addition, it is used in many commonly available heartworm prevention medicines, such as Heartgard Plus and others.

 Safety of Ivermectin in Dogs

 In many cases, the safety of ivermectin is directly related to the dosage administered.
 As with many drugs, higher dosages tend to have higher risks of complications and potential side effects associated.
 Ivermectin is used in many dosage ranges, depending on the purpose of its usage.
 Dosages used for preventing heartworm infections are generally relatively low, with little risk of side effects.

 Higher dosages, such as those used to treat demodectic mange, sarcoptic mange, ear mites, and other parasitic infections, are more likely to be associated with adverse reactions.
 However, for most dogs, ivermectin is considered to be a relatively safe medication when used appropriately.

 The purpose of ivermectin is to kill parasites.
 It does this by causing neurological damage to the parasite.
 This damage results in paralysis and death to the parasite.